April in Ibiza?

 If its not to far, not too cold, why wouldn’t want to walk to see an idyllic sunset on such an idyllic island?

-Takeaways – an Ibiza winter is worth it
+Takeaways – April in Ibiza is worth it

 So there it is.